Ghepes/wromo.js/README.md

 1. Make sure you have Node.js installed on your computer.
 2. Create a new directory for the "wromo" project.
 3. Navigate to the project directory using the `cd directory_name` command.
-4. Clone or download this repository into the project directory.
+4. Install ``npm install wromo`` or Clone or download this repository into the project directory.
 5. Run the `npm install` command to install the project dependencies.

 ## Contribution